pm-cui/voltageFaultInjection/README.md

 ## Progress
 ### Raspberry Pi Pico (using micropython and asm_PIO)
 - Main Program
-  - Prompt user to input the frequency of the State Machine (once at the start of the program)
+  - Prompt user to input the frequency of the State Machine (once at the start of the program).
+Might changed this to make the Pico run at a standard 100Mhz later on.
   - After getting a valid input, runs the State Machine. (refer to PIO)
   - Prompts user to input the duration of the glitch (Repeated)